Bradamant3/vscode-jsonnet/README.md

 * On Mac OS: Shift-Command-I

-Or you can customize these shortcuts in the VS Code `keybindings.json` file.
+Or you can customize the keyboard shortcut for `jsonnet.previewToSide` in the VS Code `keybindings.json` file.

-You can also specify the following VS Code settings:
+You can specify the following VS Code settings in your `settings.json` file:

+* `jsonnet.executablePath`: Path to the Jsonnet executable.
+Default value null.
+You can specify this path here, or in your $PATH environment variable instead.
 * `jsonnet.extStrs`: An object that defines a set of key-value pairs.
 Lets you customize external variables to pass to the `jsonnet` command line.
 For example, you can set different variables for different projects in a workspace configuration.
 Default value null.
+* `jsonnet.libPaths`: lets you specify additional paths to search for libraries when compiling Jsonnet code.
+Default value null.
 * `jsonnet.outputFormat`: lets you specify whether to preview the output in JSON or YAML.
 Default value `yaml`.
-* `jsonnet.libPaths`: lets you specify additional paths to search for libraries when compiling Jsonnet code.
-Default value null.

 [jsonnet]: http://jsonnet.org/ "Jsonnet"
 [ksonnet]: https://github.com/ksonnet/ksonnet-lib "ksonnet"